Click on a word or scroll down for the latest news.

 The Arizona Cyber Threat Response Alliance (ACTRA) published their recommended security practices for businesses.

 Cyber security can be confusing.
 Here's a guide for managers that demystifies protecting your organization, and learn more about protecting your business.

 You've heard of firewalls, but do you really know what they are?
 Here's a guide to firewalls and how they protect you.

 Viruses, worms, and Trojans.
 Oh, my!
 Travel through the new Threatsaurus to learn about scary things on the Internet.

 Get a free computer security check-up.
 Many security vendors provide free computer check-ups.
 Here's a list of vendors.

 The Multi-State Information Sharing and Analysis Center (MS-ISAC), a collaborative organization whose mission is to improve the overall cyber security posture of state, local, territorial and tribal governments, conducts an annual Best of the Web contest to recognize one state/territory and one local government for the use of their website to promote cyber security.
 The award is based on several criteria, including cyber security content, usability, accessibility, and appearance.
-On September 25, 2012, the MS-ISAC announced the City of Phoenix as the local government recipient of the award.
+The City of Phoenix won in the local government category for the second year in a row.
 Woo Hoo!